On the independent set sequence of a tree: Introduction

 \end{thm} (See Section \ref{sec-proofs-head-plus-misc} for the proof.)
 For example, if we know that $\alpha = \lceil n/2\rceil$ (its smallest possible value) then we get that the independent set sequence is increasing up to about $n/8$ or $0.25\alpha$.
 On the other hand, if we know that $\alpha = n-1$ (its largest possible value) then we get no information from Theorem \ref{thm-increasing-head}.

 Recalling (\ref{meir-moon}), from Theorem \ref{thm-increasing-head} we can immediately say that a.a.s. the (non-zero part of the) independent set sequence of the uniform labelled tree is increasing for its initial about $19\%$, or up to about $0.1n$.
 By modifying the idea that goes into the proof of Theorem \ref{thm-MT}, we can improve this substantially. \begin{thm} Let ${\bf T}$ be a uniformly random labelled tree on $n$ vertices, and let $X_k$ be the number of independent sets of size $k$ in ${\bf T}$.
-A.a.s. the sequence $(X_0, X_1, \ldots, X_\ell)$ is weakly increasing, where $\ell=\bestinc n.$ \end{thm} So a.a.s. the (non-zero part of the) independent set of the uniform labelled tree is increasing for its initial $49.5\%$.
+A.a.s. the sequence $(X_0, X_1, \ldots, X_\ell)$ is weakly increasing, where $\ell=\weakbestinc n.$ \end{thm} So a.a.s. the (non-zero part of the) independent set of the uniform labelled tree is weakly increasing for its initial $49.5\%$.
 See Section \ref{sec-proofs-mttapp} for the proof of Theorem \ref{thm-random-tree-inc-head}.
-With some further computation it is likely that we could improve to $\ell = 0.28098n$, but not to $0.28099n$.
-Using quite different methods Heilman \cite{Heilman} has recently shown that the independent set sequence of ${\bf T}$ is a.a.s. weakly increasing up to $0.26543n$, or for the initial about $46\%$ of its non-zero part.
+With some further computation it is likely that we could improve Theorem \ref{thm-random-tree-inc-head}, but an improvement to $\ell=0.281n$ is beyond the reach of our current methods.
+Using quite different methods Heilman \cite{Heilman} has recently shown that the independent set sequence of ${\bf T}$ is a.a.s. weakly increasing up to $0.265n$, or for the initial about $46\%$ of its non-zero part.

+Our proofs of Theorems \ref{thm-random-tree-dec-tail} and \ref{thm-random-tree-inc-head} also give some information about the value of another well-studied graph parameter for the random labelled tree, namely the independent domination number.
+This is defined to be the cardinality of the smallest independent set that is also a dominating set (every vertex outside the set is adjacent to something in the set).
+Equivalently, it is the cardinality of the smallest independent set that is maximal (by inclusion).
+For any tree $T$ with $n$ vertices and $\ell=\ell(T)$ leaves it is known \cite{Favaron, Lemanska} that $i(T)$, the independent domination number of $T$, satisfies